 In determining eligibility, only service at St. Mary's University is counted, unless credit for service at another college or university is granted by the Provost and Vice President for Academic Affairs in writing at the time employment commences at St. Mary's University.
 Credit for such service toward promotion to the ranks of Associate Professor or Professor may not exceed three years in the case of full-time faculty members, and six years in the case of pro-rata faculty members.
 Applicants are responsible for obtaining and submitting, in timely fashion, official documents verifying their service at other institutions.
 A full-time leave of absence does not count toward promotion unless the faculty member and Provost and Vice President for Academic Affairs so agree in writing prior to the commencement of the leave.
 Full-time faculty members may count prior pro-rata service at St. Mary's University, and pro-rata faculty members may count prior full-time service at St. Mary's University, only to the extent that the faculty member and Provost and Vice President for Academic Affairs so agreed in writing at the time the faculty member's current status was assumed.
-Ordinarily, two years of pro-rata employment will be treated as equivalent to one year of full-time employment, and one year of full time employment will be treated as equivalent to two years of pro-rata employment.
-In granting credit for prior service at St. Mary's University, the Provost and Vice President Affairs shall consult the respective Dean.
+Ordinarily, two years of pro-rata employment will be treated as equivalent to one year of full-time employment, and one year of full time employment will be treated as equivalent for Academic Affairs shall consult the respective Dean.